kildahldev/unofficial-polestar-api/ha_integration_README.md

 Entity IDs are generated from the vehicle model and registration.
 For example, a Polestar 4 registered `ES59205` will create entities like `sensor.polestar_4_es59205_battery_level`, `lock.polestar_4_es59205_lock`, and `button.polestar_4_es59205_refresh`.

+## Update interval

+The integration polls the Polestar cloud for updates every **10 minutes** by default.
+To change this:

+1. Go to **Settings → Devices & Services → Polestar**
+2. Click **Configure** on your vehicle entry
+3. Set the **Polling interval** (in seconds, minimum 60, maximum 86400)

+Lower values give faster updates but may increase server load and 12v battery drain.
+In addition to polling, the integration keeps long-lived streams open for real-time updates (battery, location, door status, etc.), so polling mainly covers data that isn't streamed.

 ## Services

 The integration also registers custom services for the parts of the Polestar API that do not fit a single HA entity cleanly: